What Is Arduino serves as a valuable platform for building electronics projects.

-It contains a microcontroller and software also known as IDE (Integrated Development Environment) which run on the computer.
+It contains a microcontroller and software known as IDE (Integrated Development Environment), which runs on the computer.
 The IDE also serves in writing and uploading computer code to the board.

-Why use Arduino
+2.Why use Arduino

-The software is very easy for beginners and also flexible for the more professional users.
-Arduino runs on Linux, Mac, and Windows.
-Teachers and even students use Arduino to create scientific instruments, learn robotics and programming.
-Architects and Designers also make use of the software to create interactive prototypes.
+The software is very easy for beginners and flexible for the more professional users who run on Linux, Mac, and Windows.
+Teachers and even students use to create scientific instruments, learn robotics and programming.
+Designers also make use of the software to create interactive prototypes.

 Affordability; the board is more affordable than other platforms

 The platform is clear and straightforward; beginners find it easy, while advanced users also find it flexible to use.

 Cross-platform; the software runs on Macintosh OSX, Windows, and Linux.